-Pursuant to Section 19(b)(1) 1 of the Securities Exchange Act of 1934 ("Act") 2 and Rule 19b-4 thereunder,3 notice is hereby given that, on May 30, 2024, NYSE Arca, Inc. ("NYSE Arca" or "Exchange") filed with the Securities and Exchange Commission ("Commission") the proposed rule change as described in Items I and II below, which Items have been prepared by the self-regulatory organization.
+Pursuant to Section $19(b)(1)^1$ of the Securities Exchange Act of 1934 ("Act") and Rule

+19b-4 thereunder, notice is hereby given that, on May 30, 2024, NYSE Arca, Inc. ("NYSE have been prepared by the self-regulatory organization.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.